zbarge/zeex/README.md

 # zeex

 A Python GUI studio with a goal to make common data analysis and standardization tasks simple.
-Utilizes Qt/PySide and Pandas libraries to provide a flexible toolbox for reading, writing, and manipulating rows and columns.
+Utilizes PySide, pandas, and SQLAlchemy libraries to provide a flexible toolbox for working with rows and columns in many formats.

 # Features:
+- A SQL view/query tool using SQLAlchemy
+	- PostgreSQL
+	- SQLite
+	- MySQL

 - A template-maker for common tasks like
     - Renaming & organizing headers
     - Sorting rows